 Learn about proposed bicycle and pedestrian improvements in Pittsburg by clicking on the lines and dots in the map below.
 We want to hear what you think!
-Please provide comments in the survey below the webmap.
+Please provide comments in the survey next to the webmap.
 Use the Visual Dictionary below to learn about the proposed treatments.

 This section presents a snapshot of who lives in Pittsburg today.

 Many People Living at or Below the Poverty Line

 Pittsburg is disproportionately